-No Name Current positions and assignments at the Company 1 Itaru Koeda Director, Chairperson of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee 2 Yukako Uchinaga Director, Chairperson of the Audit Committee Member of the Nomination Committee Member of the Compensation Committee 3 Mitsudo Urano Director, Chairperson of the Compensation Committee Member of the Nomination Committee Member of the Audit Committee 4 Takeo Takasu Director, Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 5 Shuzo Kaihori Director, Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 6 Hiroshi Suzuki Director, Representative Executive Officer President & CEO
+No Name Current positions and assignments at the Compa nny 1 ltaru Koeda Director, Chairperson of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 2 Yukako Uchinaga Director, Chairperson of the Audit Committee Member of the Nomination Committee Member of the Compensation Committee Independent 3 Mitsudo Urano Director, Chairperson of the Compensation Committee Member of the Nomination Committee Member of the Audit Committee Independent 4 Takeo Takasu Director, Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 5 Shuzo Kaihori Director, Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 6 Hiroaki Yoshihara Independent New 7 Hiroshi Suzuki Director, Representative Executive Officer President & CEO

-(Note) Mr. Itaru Koeda, Ms. Yukako Uchinaga, Mr. Mitsudo Urano, Mr. Takeo Takasu and Mr. Shuzo Kaihori are candidates for the posts of Independent Directors.
+(Note) Mr. Itaru Koeda, Ms. Yukako Uchinaga, Mr. Mitsudo Urano, Mr. Takeo Takasu, Mr. Shuzo Kaihori and Mr. Hiroaki Yoshihara are candidates for the posts of Independent Directors.
 The Company has provided notice to the Tokyo Stock Exchange of Mr. Itaru Koeda, Ms. Yukako Uchinaga, Mr. Mitsudo Urano, Mr. Takeo Takasu and Mr. Shuzo Kaihori as being Independent Directors appointed by the Company, in accordance with the Tokyo Stock Exchange's rules and regulations.
+Mr. Hiroaki Yoshihara also meets the requirements of an Independent Director in accordance with the Tokyo Stock Exchange's rule and regulations.
+Therefore, the Company plans to provide notice to the Tokyo Stock Exchange of him as being Independent Director appointed by the Company.

-N o Name Brief history, positions and assignments at the Company, and important positions of other companies concurrently held Apr.
-1965 Jun.
-1993 Joined Nissan Motor Co., Ltd. May 1998 Managing Director of Nissan Motor Co., Ltd. May 1999 Executive Vice President of Nissan Motor Co., Ltd. Apr.
-2003 Representative Director of Nissan Motor Co., Ltd. Co-Chairman of Nissan Motor Co., Ltd. Jun.
-2003 Jun.
+No Name Brief history, positions and assignments at the Company, and important positions of other companies concurrently held Apr.
+1965 Joined Nissan Motor Co., Ltd. Jun.
+1993 Director of Nissan Motor Co., Ltd. May 1998 Managing Director of Nissan Motor Co., Ltd. May 1999 Executive Vice President of Nissan Motor Co., Ltd. Apr.
+2003 Representative Director of Nissan Motor Co., Ltd. Jun.
+2003 Co-Chairman of Nissan Motor Co., Ltd. Jun.
 2003 Chairman of the Board of Calsonic Kansei Corporation Jul.
 2003 Director of Renault S.A.
 Mar.
-2005 Motor Co., Ltd. Analysia Motor Co., Ltd. Co-Chairman of Nissan Motor Co., Ltd. Chairman of JATCO Ltd. on Itaru Koeda Jun.
+2005 Chairman of JATCO Ltd. Itaru Koeda Jun.
 2008 Executive Advisor and Honorary Chairman of Nissan Motor Co., Ltd. (Born on Aug.
 25, 1941) Jun.
 2009 Director of the Company (present post) Candidate for Independent Director Apr.
-2015 Senior Advisor of Nissan Motor Co., Ltd. (present post st) [Number of years in office of the Director of the Company] 8 Years (Important positions of other companies concurrently held) Senior Advisor of Nissan Motor Co., Ltd. [Number of shares of the Company held] 5,000 Shares [Number of attendances to the board meetings] 10/10 times (100%)
+2015 Senior Advisor of Nissan Motor Co., Ltd. (present post) [Number of years in office of the Director of the Company] 9 Years (Important positions of other companies concurrently held) Senior Advisor of Nissan Motor Co., Ltd. Chairman of Business Research Institute [Number of shares of the Company held] 5,000 Shares [Number of attendances to the board meetings] 10/10 times (100%)